co-demos/auth_service/README.md

 - same steps than for local installation (virtual env, install dependencies, config_prod.py file, ) ...

-- run the app in production mode (with possibility to send email) :
+- test to run the app in production mode (with possibility to send email) :

 	```bash
 	python appserver.py --mode=production
 	```

-- it is advised to set up some service on the server to run the app as daemon.
-You could use supervisor for instance (check our [snippets and walkthrough here](./prod_snippets/prod_supervisor.md))
+- it is then necessary to set up some service on the server to run the app as daemon.
+You could use `supervisor` for instance (check our [snippets and walkthrough here](./prod_snippets/prod_supervisor.md))

 ------